EtoDemerzel0427/Quarto/README.md

 Before really diving into this Quarto project, I decided to finish a simple warm-up project: implementing a DNN model for MNIST handwritten digit recognition with pure Python.
 By doing this, I believe I will understand deeper about the big picture of the Quarto library.
 On the other hand, doing deep learning without any autograd tools is kind of cool :)

+This model is a 6-layer DNN, the input layer and each hidden layer use ReLU as activation, while the output layer employs Softmax to get probabilities.
+The cost function is cross entropy, and the optimizer is a simple SGD optimizer.
+Without any regularization or carefully tuning hyperparameters, we reach **97.09%** accuracy on test set.

 The warm-up project is [here](https://github.com/EtoDemerzel0427/Quarto/tree/master/warm-up).
 I am also writing a tutorial for it, once finished, I will put the link here too.